Local wetland regulations: Growth Management Act technical assistance

-We assist local governments in their efforts to adopt regulations that protect wetlands and their functions that are based on best available science.
+We assist local governments in their efforts to use best available science to adopt regulations that protect wetlands and their functions.

-The 1995 Growth Management Act (GMA), Chapter 36.70A RCW, requires local governments to include the best available science in developing policies and regulations that protect the functions and values of critical areas.
-All counties and cities in the state are required to review, evaluate, and, if necessary, revise their Critical Areas Ordinances (CAO) according to a schedule established by the Washington Legislature and approved by the Governor.
+The state Growth Management Act (GMA) requires local governments to include best available science in developing policies and regulations protecting the functions and values of critical areas.
+All Washington counties and cities are required to review, evaluate, and, if necessary, revise their critical areas ordinances (CAO) according to a schedule established by the Washington State Legislature.

-For more information on GMA, including updated resources, grants, and checklists, refer to the Department of Commerce's Growth Management Services.
+For more GMA information including updated resources, grants, and checklists, please refer to the Department of Commerce's Growth Management Services.

-As part of this effort, we review wetland chapters of draft ordinances, meet with local planning staff and their consultants, and give informational presentations about wetlands to advisory groups, planning commissions, and local elected officials.
+As part of our efforts to assist local governments, we review the wetland chapters of draft CAOs, meet with local planning staff and consultants, and provide wetland presentations to advisory groups, planning commissions, and local elected officials.

-This guidance revises the wetland-specific provisions in the Department of Commerce's Critical Areas Assistance Handbook.
-For assistance with other aspects of your critical areas ordinance update, please contact the Department of Commerce's Growth Management Services.
+It also revises the wetland-specific provisions in the Department of Commerce's Critical Areas Assistance Handbook.
+For assistance with other aspects of a critical areas ordinance update, please contact the Department of Commerce's Growth Management Services.

 The publications listed below can be used by cities and counties to help develop regulations for protecting and managing wetlands:

-- Washington State Wetland Rating Systems: The rating systems for Eastern and Western Washington are designed to differentiate between wetlands based on their sensitivity to disturbance, their significance, their rarity, the ability to replace them, and the functions they provide.
-Wetlands are grouped into four categories used to determine regulatory criteria for avoidance, width of buffers, and mitigation ratios.
+- Washington State Wetland Rating System: The wetland rating system is designed to differentiate between wetlands based on their sensitivity to disturbance, their significance, their rarity, the ability to replace them, and the functions they provide.
+Wetlands are grouped into four categories used to determine regulatory criteria for avoidance, width of buffers, and compensatory mitigation ratios.

 - Wetlands in Washington State – Volume 2: Guidance for Protecting and Managing Wetlands (April 2005): This volume translates the science synthesized in Volume 1 into guidance on protecting and managing wetlands for local governments.

-- Interagency Guidance on Wetland Mitigation in Washington—Parts 1 and 2 (March 2006): This document compiles existing information on wetland mitigation, including current agency policies.
-Part 1 provides an overview of the role the agencies play in regulating wetlands and explains some of the factors that go into wetland permitting decisions in regarding mitigation.
-Part 2 provides technical information for developing wetland mitigation plans and proposals.
+- Interagency Guidance on Wetland Mitigation in Washington, Parts 1 and 2 (March 2006, Part 1 updated April 2021): This interagency guidance compiles existing information on wetland mitigation, including current agency policies.
+Part 1 provides an overview of the role the agencies play in regulating wetlands and explains some of the factors that go into permitting decisions regarding wetland mitigation.
+Part 2 contains technical information for developing wetland mitigation plans and proposals.